missionpinball/mpf-docs/docs/code/api_reference/core/switch_controller.md

 Parameters:

-* **switch_name** – String name of the switch you’re adding this handler for.
+* **switch_name** – String name of the switch you're adding this handler for.
 * **callback** – The method you want called when this switch handler fires.
 * **state** – Integer of the state transition you want to callback to be triggered on.
-Default is 1 which means it’s called when the switch goes from inactive to active, but you can also use 0 which means your callback will be called when the switch becomes inactive
+Default is 1 which means it's called when the switch goes from inactive to active, but you can also use 0 which means your callback will be called when the switch becomes inactive
-* **ms – Integer** - If you specify a ‘ms’ parameter, the handler won’t be called until the witch is in that state for that many milliseconds.
+* **ms – Integer** - If you specify a 'ms' parameter, the handler won't be called until the witch is in that state for that many milliseconds.
 * **return_info** – If True, the switch controller will pass the parameters of the switch handler as arguments to the callback, including switch_name, state, and ms. If False (default), it just calls the callback with no parameters.
 * **callback_kwargs** – Additional kwargs that will be passed with the callback.